When it Comes to Mental Health Vitality, UCHS Students Learn To "Be the Change"

 Director of Communications

-This spring, University City High School worked together to address one of the more devastating effects of a global pandemic: its harm to student mental health.
+This spring, students at University City High School worked to address one of the more devastating effects of a global pandemic: its harm to student mental health

 Be the Change was timed to prepare students for the summer months when most don’t have the safety net of teachers and school-based services and may be challenged with difficult decisions and home situations that can impact physical and mental health.
 The past year was tough and demanded action and empowerment for our students, said Gary Spiller, executive director of student services and innovation.